yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Screen showing YAML Editor Task panel Search for download build.
 The Download Build Artifacts Template and Add button are highlighted.](images/stepbystep/media/image1013.png "1013 review!")

-    As before, a configuration panel is shown so you can configure the task before adding.
+    As before, a configuration panel is shown so you can configure the task before adding:

     ![Screen showing close up of the Download Build Artifacts template with Add button highlighted.](images/stepbystep/media/image1014.png "1014 review!")

-    In **Destination Directory** add the default path used by your publish task in the build stage and select **Add**.
+    For now, let's use the default values, and select **Add**.

     This will add the task as configured to your YAML.
 As an alternative, you can select tasks and add them, and then edit their properties directly in the YAML editor.